Sea ice growth processes: Salt content

 The relative brine volume, Vb, is defined as the fraction of brine relative to the total volume.
 It too is highly variable, however its value is more difficult to determine since changes in temperature may cause some of the brine to be ejected or move within the layers, particularly in new ice.
 Writing equations relating the salt content of the brine, the total salt content, the brine volume, the density of the brine and the density of the ice and solving for brine volume produces the following relation:

 where S is sea ice salinity, Sb is brine salinity, $\rho_i$ is the density of the ice and $\rho_b$ is brine density.
-Compare with this empirical formula from Ulaby et al.:
+Compare with this empirical formula from Frankenstein and Garner:

 where T is ice temperature in degrees Celsius and S is ice salinity in parts per thousand.

 In new ice, the amount of brine ejected as the ice cools can be determined by assuming that the total volume stays constant and subtracting the volume increase from the brine volume.
 Note that this is only applicable to newly formed ice: any warming will tend to generate air pockets as the brine volume will increase more slowly than the ice volume decreases, again due to the density difference.
 Cox and Weeks provide the following formula determining the ratio of total ice salinity between temperatures, T1 and T2 where T2 < T1:

 where c=0.8 kg m−3 is a constant.

-As the ice goes through constant warming and cooling cycles, it becomes progressively more porous through ejection of the brine and drainage through the resulting channels.
+As the ice goes through constant warming and cooling cycles it becomes progressively more porous, through ejection of the brine and drainage through the resulting channels.

 The figure above shows a scatter plot of salinity versus ice thickness for ice cores taken from the Weddell Sea, Antarctica, with an exponential fit of the form, $S = \exp(a h + b)$, overlaid, where h is ice thickness and a and b are constants.

 Horizontal motion

 The horizontal motion of sea ice is quite difficult to model because ice is a non-Newtonian fluid.

 Sea ice will deform primarily at fracture points which in turn will form at the points of greatest stress and lowest strength, or where the ratio between the two is a maximum.
 Ice thickness, salinity and porosity will all affect the strength of the ice.
 The motion of the ice is driven primarily by ocean currents, though to a lesser extent by wind.
-Note that stresses will not be in the direction of the winds or currents, but rather will be shifted by coriolis effects—see, for instance, Ekman spiral.
+Note that stresses will not be in the direction of the winds or currents, but rather will be shifted by Coriolis effects—see, for instance, Ekman spiral.